sachserf/pamworkflow/README.md

 - The file params.R (see next chapter) contains the information needed to set up everything for the workflow.
 The location of the file is not associated to the workflow and can be anywhere on the system (Desktop, Downloads-folder, etc).
 When it has been sourced, it is not needed anymore.
 Either delete it or reuse it next time.
 - Running the script set up the workflow by writing directories and files at the target filepath specified in the params.R-file.
 - Now copy ALL files from the source (e.g. micro-SD-card) to the target (directory ends with '_original') with the software of your choice (file manager, command line program, etc.).
-- Go to the target directory and invoke the scripts in the predefined order: Use 'Rscript' or 'Source' - according to the file ending (more information below).
+- Go to the target directory and invoke the scripts in the predefined order or simply run the 'oneliner'
     - The first script will extract metadata of your Audio-files using the GUANO metadata standard via the R-package 'guano'.
     - The second script will run BirdNET via python.
 In case you installed BirdNET within a dedicated environment (recommended), you need to enter the environment before invoking the script.
     - The third script is an optional R-Script to visualize the output of BirdNET.